 The Company China Southern Power Grid (CSG) purchased shares held by BAM in March, making CSG shareholder of the 27.79% interest in Transelec indirectly owned by BAM.
-Transelec share ownership was consequently comprised of CPP, bcIMC.
-PSP and CSG.
+Transelec share ownership was consequently comprised of CPP,

-Transelec powered up the new Lo Aguirre - Cerro Navia, 2×220 kV transmission line in November.
-This is the only power line featuring an urban section with an underground transmission line.
+Transelec powered up the new Lo Aquirre - Cerro Navia, 2×220 kV transmission line in November.
+This is the only power line featuring an urban section with an underground

-Transelec is awarded the development, operation and maintenance of the transmission solution for Quebrada Blanca Phase 2 mining project and for some important NCRE projects.
+Transelec is awarded the development. operation and maintenance of the transmission solution for Quebrada Blanca Phase 2 mining project and for some important NCRE projects.
 Additionally, Transelec achieves the lowest accident rate of the last 10 years.